TheoMagno/IES_96145/lab1/README.md

    * Volumes can be more safely shared among multiple containers.
    * Volume drivers let you store volumes on remote hosts or cloud providers, to encrypt the contents of volumes, or to add other functionality.
    * New volumes can have their content pre-populated by a container.
-   * Volumes on Docker Desktop have much higher performance than bind mounts from Mac and Windows hosts.
+   * Volumes on Docker Desktop have much higher performance than bind mounts from Mac and Windows hosts. <br />
    So, using volumes makes it easier to manage the database through different hardwares.
 Also, volumes permit to change dinamically without remaking the image.

 ```